Wrike

 Consider Agiled if you need more than project management

 The limitation shared by both Wrike and Basecamp is the same: they manage projects, not businesses.
 The agency using Wrike still needs a CRM, invoicing tool, proposal builder, contract platform, and HR system.
-That stack easily adds $400--700/month on top of Wrike.
-The small team using Basecamp needs those same tools plus a Gantt chart solution, automation platform, and reporting -- a stack that can exceed $1,000/month.
+That stack easily adds $400 to $700/month on top of Wrike.
+The small team using Basecamp needs those same tools plus a Gantt chart solution, automation platform, and reporting, a stack that can exceed $1,000/month.

 Agiled consolidates project management alongside the business operations that surround it:

-• CRM with visual pipelines -- deal tracking, forecasting, and automation.
+• CRM with visual pipelines for deal tracking, forecasting, and automation.
 Neither Wrike nor Basecamp offers native CRM.

-• Proposals and contracts -- drag-and-drop builder with AI drafting and e-signatures.
+• Proposals and contracts with a drag-and-drop builder, AI drafting, and e-signatures.
 Neither competitor has these.

-• Invoicing with payment processing -- send invoices, accept Stripe and PayPal payments, track expenses, manage recurring billing.
+• Invoicing with payment processing to send invoices, accept Stripe and PayPal payments, track expenses, and manage recurring billing.
 Wrike has no native invoicing.
 Basecamp has no financial tools.

-• Time tracking that flows into invoices -- billable rates per user or project, connected directly to invoicing.
+• Time tracking that flows into invoices with billable rates per user or project, connected directly to invoicing.
 Wrike's time tracking (Business+ at $25/user) does not connect to billing.
-Basecamp's timesheet add-on is a dead end.
+Basecamp's Timesheet add-on ($50/month on Plus) is a dead end with no invoice connection.

-• Project management -- Kanban boards, Gantt charts with dependencies, milestones, and templates.
+• Project management with Kanban boards, Gantt charts with dependencies, milestones, and templates.
 Not as deep as Wrike, but more structured than Basecamp, and connected to the full client lifecycle.

-• HR and scheduling -- employee management, attendance, leave, payroll, and booking pages.
+• HR and scheduling for employee management, attendance, leave, payroll, and booking pages.
 Neither Wrike nor Basecamp offers any of this.

-• Branded client portal -- clients access projects, invoices, proposals, contracts, and support tickets in one place.
+• Branded client portal where clients access projects, invoices, proposals, contracts, and support tickets in one place.

 Feature Wrike Basecamp Agiled